iov-one/ledger-iov/docs/BUILD.md

 brew install libusb
 ```

+### Python 3 development environment

+The unversioned `python` and `pip` commands need to point to Python 3 versions.
+This is unconvenient
+but something we cannot easily change due to external code and scripts.
+Setup a Python 3 development environment as follows:

+#### Mac+brew

+- Install Python 3: `brew install python`
+- `export PATH="/usr/local/opt/python/libexec/bin:$PATH"`
+- In zsh only: `rehash`

-#### Other dependencies
+### Other dependencies

-You will need to have python 3.
 In most cases, `make deps` should be able to install all dependencies:

 ```bash
 make deps